Dedicato

-"Dedicato" ("Dedicated") is a 1978 Italian R&B ballad written by Ivano Fossati and performed by Loredana Bertè.
-It was the first Bertè's single entering the top ten on the Italian hit parade.
+"Dedicato" ("Dedicated") is a song recorded by Italian singer Loredana Bertè.
+It was released in 1978 through Compagnia Generale del Disco and included on her fourth studio album Bandabertè.

+The song marked the first Bertè's single entering the top ten on the Italian hit parade.

-Fossati recorded the song in his album La mia banda suona rock.
+Written by Ivano Fossati, he initially recorded the song in his album La mia banda suona rock.
 Bertè and Fossati recorded a Spanish version of the song titled "Dedicado".
 Bertè also recorded an English version of the song titled "Dedicating".
 The song was adapted in French under the title "Dédié à toi" and performed by Dalida.
-In 2013, a new version was included by Gianna Nannini in her cover album Hitalia.
+In 2013, a new version was recorded by Gianna Nannini in her cover album Hitalia.